OF BRITISH COLUMBIA

-To learn more about the Royal British Columbia Museum's spider surveys and research see the CBC's interview with the RBCM's spider researchers and coverage in the Revelstoke Current and the Nelson Daily.
+To learn more about the Royal British Columbia Museum's spider surveys and research see Molly Segal’s Quirks and Quarks report on the RBCM's spider researchers; as well there is an earlier CBC interview with the RBCM's spider researchers and coverage in the Revelstoke Current and the Nelson Daily.

 Read our note on the mating sequence of the familiar crab spider (Misumena vatia).
 You will need to scroll down to page 144 to view the article.

 Grass Spider (Agelenopsis sp.) female with egg case, photo by Diane Williamson

 Spider bites are often misdiagnosed.
 Read the article in Canadian Family Physician by Robb Bennett and Rick Vetter on the misdiagnoses of spider bites in Canada.
 Read the Royal Alberta Museum page on medically significant spiders,